This post may contain affiliate links. Please read our disclosure policy.

 A blue dish is filled with cooked mac and cheese.

-This recipe is easy, cheesy, and always hits the spot in the best way possible.
-While I’ve certainly never met a mac and cheese I didn’t like, it’s fair to say that they’re not all created equal.
+My CrockPot Mac and Cheese recipe is easy, cheesy, and always hits the spot in the best way possible.
+While I’ve certainly never met a macaroni and cheese recipe I didn’t like, it’s fair to say that they’re not all created equal.

 I know what you may be thinking.
 The reason the boxed mac and cheese is so popular is because of how easy it is to whip up.

-That’s where Crockpot Mac and Cheese comes in to save the day!
+That’s where Slow Cooker Mac and Cheese comes in to save the day!
 If you don’t want the hassle of too many steps, just set it and forget it.
 The slow cooker essentially does all of the work for you here and always yields the most incredible homemade results.

 The ingredients for Crockpot mac and cheese are presented on a surface.